-Meteorites are bits of the outer space that enter the earth's surface.
+Meteorites are the natural bits of outer space that enter the earth's surface.
 They are basically rocks that withstand the collision with the surface of our planet.
+When they enter the earth surface, the impact pressure causes their body to heat up and emit light, thus forming a fireball that is also known as falling star.
+Meteorites can be divided into three classes - namely stony (silicate minerals), iron (metallic iron and nickel) and stony iron (a mix of both stone and iron).
 These rocks are a rare specimen and much sought after by geologists and researchers alike.
-Meteorites, though similar to the earthen rocks in many aspects, have certain distinguishing characteristics, which make them very different from the rocks we have on the surface of earth.
+Though similar to the earthen rocks in many aspects, they have certain distinguishing characteristics, which make it possible to differentiate them from the rocks we have on the surface of earth.
 Identifying meteorites is very easy.
+Moreover, if what you have found is really a meteorite, you can even have it named after you, your village or even your city.
 If you think you have laid your hand at a meteorite, go through the following steps and check whether your find is really what you think it is, or not.

 - The surface of a meteorite is smoother than the other rocks.
 Its sharp edges and points melt away when it enters earth's surface, resulting in smoother surfaces.